Fix Err connection refused error on Windows 10 like a pro

 Solution 13 – Use Registry Editor

-Few users reported that they fixed the problem with err_connectinon_refused error by making few changes to their registry.
+Few users reported that they fixed the problem with the err connection refused error by making few changes to their registry.
 Editing your registry can be potentially dangerous, therefore we recommend that you export your registry and use it as a backup in case anything goes wrong.
 To make changes to your registry, do the following:

 - Press Windows Key + R and enter regedit.

-- In left pane, locate ProxyEnable DWORD and double click it.
+- In the left pane, locate ProxyEnable DWORD and double click it.

 - Change Value Data to 0 and click OK to save changes.